Empact/lru_cache/README.md

     }

 The returned entry must not include any strong references to other entries.
 See note in the documentation of `LRUCache.prototype.put (Object key, Object value) -> Object entry`.

+## Included in lru.js only

+### *LRUCache.prototype*.find (Object key) -> Object entry

+Check if `key` is in the cache *without registering recent use*.
+Feasible if you do not want to chage the state of the cache, but only "peek" at it.
+Returns the entry associated with `key` if found, otherwise `undefined` is returned.

+> **Note:** The entry returned is *managed by the cache* (until purged) and thus contains members with strong references which might be altered at any time by the cache object.
+You should look at the returned entry as being immutable.

 ### *LRUCache.prototype*.set (key, value) -> Object oldValue